avishaykitron/DiagnosisProject/README.md

-# This is project for Roni Stern #
+# This is a Project for Roni Stern #
 This project consist of:
  - Systems generator
  - Problems generator